Misawa Elephant Walk 2020

 Twelve U.S. Air Force F-16CM Fighting Falcons, 12 Koku-Jieitai F-35A Lightning II Joint Strike Fighters, two U.S. Navy EA-18G Growlers, a USN C-12 Huron, two USAF MC-130J Commando II aircraft, and a USN P-8 Poseidon participate in an “Elephant Walk” at Misawa Air Base, June 22, 2020.
 The Elephant Walk showcased Misawa Air Base’s collective readiness and ability to generate combat airpower at a moment's notice to ensure regional stability throughout the Indo-Pacific.
-This was Misawa Air Base’s first time hosting a bilateral and joint Elephant Walk.
-(U.S. Air Force photo by Tech.
-Sgt.
-Timothy Moore)
+This is Misawa Air Base’s first time hosting a bilateral and joint Elephant Walk.
+(U.S. Air Force photo by Staff Sgt.
+Melanie A. Bulow-Gonterman)

 |Date Taken: